sri-ny/izpack/README.md

 ## Resources

-During the migration from the Codehaus services, which were shut down, We had do divide different services to separate providers, there hasn't been available a compact offer comparable to the services the Codehaus in such a short time.
+During the migration from the Codehaus services, which were shut down, we had do divide different services to separate providers, there hasn't been available a compact offer comparable to the services the Codehaus in such a short time.
 There are some smaller drawbacks which couldn't be avoided, see below.

 If you are wondering where to find some service the project offers visit out web site http://izpack.org/.
 This domain is still kindly provided and paid by Julien Ponge, the project founder.